christosgalano/christosgalano.github.io/_posts/2024-12-10-msgraph-bicep.md

 2. **Permission Scoping**: Ensure your deployment identity has appropriate permissions in both Azure and Microsoft Graph scopes.
 Missing permissions are a common cause of deployment failures.

 3. **Idempotency Challenges**: When working with Microsoft Graph resources, pay special attention to client-provided keys to ensure reliable, repeatable deployments.

+> More known issues and solutions can be found in the [Microsoft Graph Bicep](https://learn.microsoft.com/en-us/graph/templates/known-issues-graph-bicep?view=graph-bicep-1.0) documentation.

 ## Summary